Contracts and Contracts Management

 Contracts define the terms and conditions under which goods, services, or other considerations of value are exchanged between parties.

-The College requires a written contract (which includes a purchase order) for the purchase of goods or services or for the use of College facilities or resources when the arrangement involves a significant risk or potential liability that needs to be allocated between the parties, or involves a situation where the duties and responsibilities of the parties need to be spelled out in writing.
+The College requires a written contract (a purchase order is another form of contract) for the purchase of goods or services or for the use of College facilities or resources when the arrangement involves a significant risk or potential liability that needs to be allocated between the parties, or involves a situation where the duties and responsibilities of the parties need to be spelled out in writing.

 In general, Babson requires written contracts for the following: